yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-explore.md

 showAsideToc: true
 ---

-After [creating a free cluster](../qs-add/), [connecting to the cluster](../qs-connect/) using the cloud shell, and [creating a database (yb_demo) and loading some data](../qs-data/), you can start exploring YugabyteDB's PostgreSQL-compatible, fully-relational Yugabyte SQL API.
+After [creating a free cluster](../qs-add/), [connecting to the cluster](../qs-connect/) using Cloud Shell, and [creating a database (yb_demo) and loading some data](../qs-data/), you can start exploring YugabyteDB's PostgreSQL-compatible, fully-relational Yugabyte SQL API.

 This exercise assumes you are already connected to your cluster using the `ysqlsh` shell, have created the `yb_demo` database, and loaded the sample data.